huy/knn_text_classification/README.markdown

 In K-Nearest Neighbor algorithm we look for a K - known documents (K is predefined parameter) that are "closest" to a test document then assign the test document to the same category of these documents with majority.

 Documents are represented using tf*idf vector space model.
-The distance between two document is consine similarity of their vectors.
-Documents are represented using tf*idf vector space model.
+The proximity between two document is consine similarity of their vectors.

 **Term's processing**